charles-bernard/Dictyostelium-discoideum-research/README.md

 Scripts autoit3 to couple:

--the leds via the arduino Manager
+- the leds via the arduino Manager
--the camera via Snappixx
+- the camera via Snappixx

 These scripts are meant to be run under a Windows environment, on the computer next to the incubator